Quick facts about N6-methyladenosine (m6A)

 Purification: Standard desalt or HPLC

-We welcome requests for modifications that do not appear in our website listing, and these are regularly reviewed for approval by our specialty oligo synthesis committee.
-One such popular modification is N6-methyladenosine (m6A).
+We welcome requests for oligo modifications that do not appear in our website listing.
+These are regularly reviewed for approval by our specialty oligo synthesis committee, with some made available for quoting and ordering online directly.
+One popular modification is N6-methyladenosine (m6A).
 This is a modified RNA base with a methyl group at the N6 position (Figure 1).

-First described in the 1970s, m6A is the most prevalent internal (non-cap) mRNA modification found in higher eukaryotes .
+First described in the 1970s, m6A is a prevalent internal (non-cap) mRNA modification found in many eukaryotes .
 It also occurs in other RNA species (tRNA, rRNA, snoRNA, lncRNA) and in a wide variety of organisms, including insects, plants, and yeast [2–5].
 It is essential for cell viability and development [4–6], and has been associated with mRNA localization, structure, stability, splicing, and translation .

 Demethylation of m6A modified bases also occurs naturally within cells.
 The fat mass and obesity associated (FTO) gene encodes an enzyme that removes the methyl group from this modified base, and overexpression of FTO results in a lower level of m6A in mRNA .
 The AlkB homolog 5, RNA demethylase (ALKBH5) gene encodes another RNA demethylase responsible for specific demethylation of m6A residues.

-To order RNA oligonucleotides containing m6A modifications, email firstname.lastname@example.org with your name, organization, requested scale, purification, and sequence designs.
+To order RNA oligonucleotides containing m6A modifications, use /iN6Me-rA/ to specify this nucleotide in the sequence you provide.
 Oligos containing this modification can be ordered with HPLC purification, or with standard desalt, provided that other modifications in the sequence do not require HPLC.

-Learn about other modifications to facilitate your research
+Learn about other oligo modifications to facilitate your research